ChrstphrHll/npc_gen/students/Cartyr Tamsin.md

 year: 3
 guild: Jettenia
 partyID: 28
+tags:
+- Dragonborn
+- Druid
+- Assault
+- 3rd
+- Jettenia
 ---
 # Cartyr Tamsin
 ---
 ### Description
 - 3rd year Dragonborn Druid in Jettenia
-- short spines, Blue eyes, and silver skin
+- short spines, Hazel eyes, and silver skin
 - Is Logical and Critical, and has Caring as their ideal

 ### Organizations